nicu-chiriac/Text-Prediction/README.md

 ### The main steps in this project are : text pre-processing, feature exraction, dictionary associations, model training,validation and test.

-#### A more detalied explanation is found in the "Predictie SII Chiriac Nicu Manuel.docs" file (romanian language)
+#### A more detalied explanation is found in the "Predictie SII Chiriac Nicu Manuel.docx" file (romanian language)